 What Flour to Use for Sourdough Pancakes or Waffles

-If you are preparing sourdough pancakes or waffles for the first time, it is best to use the most reliable all-purpose flour.
+If you are preparing sourdough pancakes or waffles for the first time, it is best to use the most reliable No products found..
 All-purpose flour can give a smoother texture to your pancakes and make them fluffier.

 While whole wheat flour is not preferred by many for preparing pancakes, you can try using it if you are health-conscious and would like to start your day with a healthier breakfast.